We performed a comparison between Amazon EMR and Cloudera Distribution for Hadoop based on real PeerSpot user reviews.

 More Cloudera Distribution for Hadoop Pricing and Cost Advice →

 Amazon EMR is ranked 3rd in Hadoop with 20 reviews while Cloudera Distribution for Hadoop is ranked 2nd in Hadoop with 47 reviews.
 Amazon EMR is rated 7.8, while Cloudera Distribution for Hadoop is rated 8.0.
 The top reviewer of Amazon EMR writes "Provides efficient data processing features and has good scalability ".
 On the other hand, the top reviewer of Cloudera Distribution for Hadoop writes "Good end-to-end security features and we like that it's cloud independent".
-Amazon EMR is most compared with Snowflake, Azure Data Factory, Amazon Redshift, Apache Spark and Microsoft Azure Synapse Analytics, whereas Cloudera Distribution for Hadoop is most compared with HPE Ezmeral Data Fabric, Apache Spark, MongoDB, Cassandra and InfluxDB.
+Amazon EMR is most compared with Snowflake, Azure Data Factory, Amazon Redshift, Apache Spark and Microsoft Azure Synapse Analytics, whereas Cloudera Distribution for Hadoop is most compared with HPE Ezmeral Data Fabric, Apache Spark, Cassandra, ScyllaDB and MongoDB.
 See our Amazon EMR vs. Cloudera Distribution for Hadoop report.

 See our list of best Hadoop vendors.